BA (Hons)

 Round 2

-Applications who are not shortlisted or given an offer after round one may be held until round two applications have been considered.
+Applications that are not shortlisted or given an offer after round one may be held until round two applications have been considered.
 Late applications will only be considered on a rolling basis if there are spaces available on the programme.
-Please note all portfolios must be submitted before the respective application deadline dates.